 1990s – Product & Facility Growth

-As Electro-Mechanical Corporation continued to expand and flourish, additions were made to the plant facilities at Line Power, Federal Pacific Transformer and at Metal Castings to accommodate increasing business and new product development and manufacturing.
+As Electro-Mechanical continued to expand and flourish, additions were made to the plant facilities at Line Power, Federal Pacific Transformer and at Metal Castings to accommodate increasing business and new product development and manufacturing.

 During this time, the switchgear and transformer product lines were combined under one name – Federal Pacific.

 Continued growth and expansion of Electro-Mechanical defined the decade of the

 An increase in space at the Line Power plant gave expansion room for manufacturing new product lines, such as electrical distribution equipment for solar, data center and other mission-critical applications.

 As the mining business continued to evolve, the pad-mounted switchgear line was moved to the transformer plant.
 This was done in order to make manufacturing space available for a continued increase of mining and custom